 At Livingston County Health Center, we encourage all new mothers to at least try to breastfeed, and then to continue breastfeeding “one day at a time.”
-As with anything, there are challenges.
-Breastfeeding takes commitment and the support of family, health care providers, and the community.
 For more information about our breastfeeding support and services see our Breastfeeding Support Page.

 CHILD CARE HEALTH CONSULTATION In collaboration with the Missouri Department of Health and Senior Services, Livingston County Health Center offers child care consultation and training to area child care providers.
 Health Center nurses provide consultations regarding child health and safety issues at licensed and license-exempt child care homes, group homes, and centers such as Head Start.
 We also provide health promotion presentations for children in the facility.
 The health center offers child care in-services at no out of pocket cost to help child care providers achieve the 12 hours of continuing education credit required for state licensure.
 For more information contact the Health Center at 646-5506.

 COMMUNICABLE DISEASE INVESTIGATION/SURVEILLANCE

 Communities face threats to its health from many sources.
 The health center offers services to prevent disease and investigate disease outbreaks to protect the citizens of Livingston County.
 For more information see our Communicable Disease Page.